department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/conversation guide.md

 Now, I would like you to focus on the “Your Treatment Plan from this appointment” section.
 Please review this section by slowly scrolling through and thinking out loud again.
 1. How would you utilize the information within this section?
 2. Are there any words that seem unfamiliar or confusing to you?
-    -	[**Moderator Note:** If participant encounters confusing or unfamiliar wording ask the following:] What do each of those terms mean to you?
+    -	[**Moderator Note:** If participant encounters confusing or unfamiliar wording ask the following:] What does that term mean to you?
 3. Okay great, so how would you describe the information under “Medications and Supplies”?
     -	How does the “Medications and Supplies” information in this section differ from “Medications ordered for administration in clinic” under the previous “Your appointment on June 1, 2023” section?
     -	[**Moderator Note:** If what they describe doesn’t match the intention of the section, then share:] Okay, this section was supposed to display only the medications that were added or changed during the appointment?